Resting Meat

 Can meat rest too long?

 Yes.
-Thin cuts like steaks cool to room temperature in 15-20 minutes and are not enjoyable cold.
+Thin cuts like steaks cool to room temperature in 15-20 minutes and aren't enjoyable cold.
 Large roasts hold heat much longer and can rest 30-45 minutes without issue.
 If serving is delayed, hold in a turned-off oven with the door slightly ajar.

 Why do my resting juices look red — is the meat raw?

-The red liquid is not blood.
-It is myoglobin, a protein that stores oxygen in muscle tissue and is naturally reddish.
-It is perfectly safe and full of flavor — save it for your sauce.
+The red liquid isn't blood.
+It's myoglobin, a protein that stores oxygen in muscle tissue and is naturally reddish.
+It's perfectly safe and full of flavor — save it for your sauce.

 Do braised and slow-cooked meats need resting?

 Less urgently than grilled or roasted meats, because the long cooking process has already broken down proteins and equalized temperatures.
-However, a brief 10-15 minute rest still helps, especially for sliced cuts like brisket.
+A brief 10-15 minute rest still helps, especially for sliced cuts like brisket.

 Cook smarter